 - Assure the child nutrition program will be financially self-supporting and that profit generation will not take precedence over nutritional needs of the students.
-If child nutrition funds need to be subsidized, it will not come from the sale of foods or beverages that have minimal nutritional value. - Ensure all students have affordable access to the varied and nutritious foods they need to stay healthy. - Strive to increase participation in the available federal Child Nutrition programs (i.e. school lunch, school breakfast, and summer foodservice programs). - Provide the necessary trainings and professional development to cafeteria staff and Brevard Before and After School staff. - Continue to allow the Food and Nutrition staff to make decisions and policies that positively affect school nutrition environment. - Appoint a Registered Dietitian to serve as a member of the District Level School Health Advisory Committee (SHAC). - Coordinate a comprehensive outreach, promotion, and pricing plan to ensure maximum participation in the school meal program, and ensure that all eligible children qualify and receive free and reduced price meals. - Ensure students eligible to receive free and reduced price meals will not be treated differently from other students or easily identified by their peers. - Recommend all foods available (outside the meal period) on campus are from a licensed kitchen that complies with the state and local food safety and sanitation regulations, Hazard Analysis and Critical Control Points (HACCP) plans and guidelines required to prevent food illness in schools. - Limit access to the food service operations to Child Nutrition staff and authorized personnel.
+If child nutrition funds need to be subsidized, it will not come from the sale of foods or beverages that have minimal nutritional value. - Ensure all students have affordable access to the varied and nutritious foods they need to stay healthy. - Strive to increase participation in the available federal Child Nutrition programs (i.e. school lunch, school breakfast, and summer foodservice programs). - Provide the necessary trainings and professional development to cafeteria staff and Brevard Before and After School staff. - Continue to allow the Food and Nutrition staff to make decisions and policies that positively affect school nutrition environment. - Include students in the process of testing of new food products and recipes to obtain feedback for menu planning. - Appoint a Registered Dietitian to serve as a member of the District Level School Health Advisory Committee (SHAC). - Coordinate a comprehensive outreach, promotion, and pricing plan to ensure maximum participation in the school meal program, and ensure that all eligible children qualify and receive free and reduced price meals. - Ensure students eligible to receive free and reduced-price meals will not be treated differently from other students or easily identified by their peers. - Recommend all foods available (outside the meal period) on campus are from a licensed kitchen that complies with the state and local food safety and sanitation regulations, Hazard Analysis and Critical Control Points (HACCP) plans and guidelines required to prevent food illness in schools.

+• Limit access to the food service operations to Child Nutrition staff and authorized personnel.